EmanueleGhelfi/emanueleghelfi.github.io/blog/_posts/2020-03-06-attention-is-all-you-need.md

 In a Machine Translation task, the decoder generates token sequentially like an autoregressive model.
 It starts from the initial token, and it generates a distribution over the next token.
 The token associated with the highest probability is selected and fed again in the decoder.
 During this process, the decoder can attend at each position of the output generate up to the current one.

-**Attentions**
+**Attention in Transformer**

-There are three different attention application in the transformer model:
+There are three different attention applications in the transformer model:

 - Encoder **self**-attention.
 The key, values and queries are the same and comes from the previous layer of the encoder.
 Motivation: in this way, the encoder can **attend** to different positions of the previous layer.